 Legal tech lets lawyers offload basic, time-consuming tasks, allowing them to focus on their relationship with clients and their services.

 Summarising contracts, logging renewal dates, proofing files - the list goes on.
 Modern firms, small and large, have realised that it simply does not have to be done manually anymore.
-By allowing legal tech to take care of basic, process-oriented tasks, work is streamlined.
-It allows users to spend more time on the art of practising law and building relationships with clients.
+By allowing legal tech to take care of basic, process-oriented tasks, work is streamlined, It allows users to spend more time on the art of practising law and building relationships with clients.
 It's also important to take care of the basics like cleaning up your devices and databases to allow you to work more efficiently.